PLC-Programmer/Python/systems,filters_and_feedback-controls/PID-control/PI control of an (undamped) 2nd order lag process/readme.md

 <br/>

-The "trick" here is to put the term of X with the highest power of z on the **left hand side of the equation**, and only this term, and all the rest to the other side:
+The "trick" here is to put the term of X with the highest power of z to the **left hand side of the equation**, and only this term, and all the rest to the other side:

 starting with: X / U = b0 / ((z - 1)²/h³ + a1·(z - 1)/h + a0) ...